 If you observe Chinese, Korean and Japanese men you’ll notice that they don’t tend to grow very much facial hair or body hair.
-The same is true for Native Americans who are cloely related to Far Eastern people.
+The same is true for Native Americans who are closely related to Far Eastern people.
 Native Americans don’t tend to grow any facial or body hair and they rarely lose their hair on their heads.

 Facial and body hair growth are triggered by an increase in the androgen hormone dihydrotestosterone (DHT).
 DHT is also the hormone that causes scalp hair loss.